AlexTISYoung/snipar/docs/guide.rst

 Alternatively, you can do the imputation for only on a subset of SNPS by using -start and -end options.

 For each chromosome, imputed parental genotypes and other information about the imputation will be written to a file in HDF5 format.
-The contents of the HDF5 output, which a typical user does not need to interact with directly, are documented here: :ref:`here <imputed_file>`.
+The contents of the HDF5 output, which a typical user does not need to interact with directly, are documented :ref:`here <imputed_file>`.

 The expected proportion of variants that have been imputed from a sibling pair in IBD0 (i.e. the parental alleles are fully observed) can be computed from the pedigree.
 At the end of the imputation, the script will output the expected IBD0 proportion